 The answer varies, but we do have a few numbers you can chew on.

-A few things to consider here: First, your weight plays a big factor in how much is burned.
+There are a number of variables to consider.
+First, your weight plays a big factor in how much is burned.
 Generally, the more you weigh, the more you burn.

 But to make things even foggier (goggle pun), a person's metabolism is also a factor in how many calories are burned, and metabolism varies no matter what your weight is.